Matcha Recipes

 Common Mistakes

-Add 1 teaspoon sifted matcha powder into a small bowl.
-Pour in 1 tablespoon hot water (175°F) and whisk quickly in a zigzag motion until frothy.
+Add 1 teaspoon sifted matcha powder to a small bowl.
+Pour in 1 tablespoon hot water (175°F).
+Whisk in a zigzag motion until smooth and slightly frothy.

 Step 2: Heat milk and cinnamon

-In a small saucepan over medium heat, add 1 cup milk and 1/4 teaspoon ground cinnamon.
-Warm gently until hot but not boiling.
+In a small saucepan, add 1 cup milk and 1/4 teaspoon ground cinnamon.
+Heat over medium until warm but not boiling.

 Step 3: Sweeten the milk

-Remove milk from heat and stir in 1 teaspoon honey until fully dissolved.
+Remove from heat and stir in 1 teaspoon honey until fully dissolved into the warm cinnamon milk.

 Step 4: Combine and serve

-Pour the whisked matcha into your mug.
-Slowly add the hot cinnamon milk, stirring gently.
-Dust the top with extra cinnamon if you like.
+Pour the whisked matcha into a mug.
+Slowly add the warm cinnamon milk while stirring gently.
+Sprinkle a pinch of ground cinnamon on top.

 Leftovers and Storage

-Best enjoyed fresh, but you can store in a sealed jar in the fridge for up to 1 day and reheat gently on the stove.
+Best enjoyed fresh.
+If needed, store in a sealed jar in the fridge for up to 1 day.
+Reheat gently on the stove—don’t boil.

 FAQ